 When is it requested?

-RSV tests are requested almost exclusively during “cold and flu season” – late autumn to early spring.
+RSV tests are requested almost during “cold and flu season” – late autumn to early spring or when there is a possible outbreak of this infection.
 They are requested when a patient, usually an infant or elderly person, complains with a lower respiratory infection and symptoms such as wheezing, severe coughing, rapid breathing (primarily in infants), fevers, headaches, a runny stuffy nose, and a sore throat.
 When RSV has already been identified in the community, the doctor may request a rapid RSV test to confirm the suspected diagnosis in the symptomatic patient.
 If influenza is also in the community, RSV testing may be requested along with influenza testing to determine which virus the patient has.
 The doctor may also order bacterial tests, such as a send a throat swab for bacterial culture (to check for group A streptococcus, the bacteria that cause streptococcal sore throat), when the cause of the infection is unclear.

 What does the test result mean?